lruepke/HTF_lecture/Summer2022/source/lectures/L03/FirstCase.rst

 Post-processing / Effective permeability
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Time to get back to our initial objective.
 What is the predicted permeability of our sample?
-We need to postprocess our solution and solve :eq:`eq:darcy_perm`.

-Solving :eq:`eq:darcy_perm` requires are few intermediate steps.
-First we need to compute the cell volumes, so that we can integrate the velocity over the total volume.
+We need to postprocess our solution and solve :eq:`eq:darcy_perm`, which requires are few intermediate steps.
+First, we need to compute the cell volumes, so that we can integrate the velocity over the total volume.
 Here comes openFOAM's `postProcess <https://cfd.direct/openfoam/user-guide/v7-post-processing-cli/>`_ functionality handy.
 Just do this:

 .. code-block:: bash